Mills Observatory: In popular culture and other depictions

 In the video game The Baby in Yellow, released by Team Terrible, the Doctor's Lab is based on the observatory.
 The observatory’s Cooke refractor telescope was featured in the Scottish Qualifications Authority National 5 Physics examination paper in 2014.

+Mills Observatory features on the Gold Club jerseys for the Dundee Stars ice hockey team, alongside the Tay Bridge.